QuTech-Delft/qne-adk/README.md

-# Quantum Network Explorer CLI
+# Quantum Network Explorer ADK
-Command Line Interface to interact with the Quantum Network Explorer.
-With the QNE-CLI you can create your application and experiment and run it locally or remote using the commands.
+Application Development Kit to interact with the Quantum Network Explorer.
+With the QNE-ADK you can create your application and experiment and run it locally or remote using the commands.

 ## Installation
 To install all the required packages use: